Board of Education Members

-Lan Nguyen, a practicing attorney, is President of the Garden Grove Unified School District Board of Education.
+Lan Nguyen, a practicing attorney, is Trustee of the Garden Grove Unified School District Board of Education.
 Lan also serves as the district’s 2018-2020 delegate to the California School Boards Association.
 Lan earned a bachelor’s degree from University of California, Riverside and a law degree from UC Hastings College of Law.
 He is also a former Garden Grove Planning Commissioner and graduate of Bolsa Grande High School.
 Lan was elected to the Board of Education in 2002 and his present term expires November 2022.

 Dina L. Nguyen, Esq.